-- Your spouse (excludes a divorced spouse). - 2.
-A child under age 26, only if the child is: - a. your son or daughter, - b. a child legally adopted by you or your spouse, or - c. your stepchild. - 3.
-Your grandchild, niece, or nephew: - a. under 19 years of age, and - b. for whom the court has granted custody to you or your spouse. - 4.
-An incapacitated dependent over age 25 will be considered for coverage provided the dependent: - a. is unmarried, - b. is permanently mentally or physically disabled or incapacitated, - c. is so incapacitated as to be incapable of self-sustaining employment, - d. is dependent on you for 50% or more financial support, - e. is otherwise eligible for coverage as a dependent except for age, - f. the condition must have occurred prior to the dependent's 26th birthday, and - g. is not eligible for any other group health insurance benefits.
+- The participant's spouse (excludes a divorced spouse) - A child under age 26, only if the child is: - The participant's son or daughter - o A child legally adopted by the participant or their spouse - The participant's stepchild - A dependent, under age 19, for whom the participant, or his or her spouse, has legal and physical custody granted by a court of competent jurisdiction. - An incapacitated child over age 25 will be considered for coverage provided the child is: - unmarried. - o permanently mentally or physically disabled or incapacitated, - o incapable of self-sustaining employment, - o dependent upon the participant for 50% or more financial support, - o otherwise eligible for coverage as a dependent child except for age. - o had the condition prior to the child's 26th birthday, and - o not eligible for any other group insurance benefits.

+The above requirements must be met to be eligible for coverage as an incapacitated child.
+Local Gov will decide whether an application for incapacitated status will be accepted, and final approval of incapacitation will be determined by medical review conducted by BCBS.
+Local Gov reserves the right to periodically recertify incapacitation.
 Neither a reduction in work capacity nor inability to find employment is, of itself, evidence of eligibility.
-If a mentally or physically disabled dependent is working, despite his disability, the extent of his earning capacity will be evaluated.
+If a mentally or physically incapacitated child is employed, the extent of their earning capacity will be evaluated.